1. Inch Bar

 'Cosy' does not quite do this tiny bar in the North East Valley justice.
 Let’s be honest, Inch Bar is not for the claustrophobic, but squeeze in here on a Friday night and you’ll enjoy a roaring fire and the raucous company of suburban locals and Dunedin creatives.

-There is live music here every weekend and a good selection of craft beer on tap at great prices.
+There is live music here every weekend, stand up comedy and a good selection of craft beer on tap at great prices.
 The bar doesn’t serve much in the way of food, but there are numerous eating options close at hand in the little North East Valley village.

 2. Otago Farmers’ Market